Totes5706/cardano-alonzo-nft-creator/README.md

 ## How to Use the NFT Maker

+First, make sure your cardano-node is running and fully synced.

-In order to run the NFT script, first ensure you have plutus-apps repo from IOHK cloned and also this repo.
+Second, ensure you have plutus-apps repo from IOHK cloned and also this repo.
 If you do not, clone plutus-apps repo from IOHK by the following:

 ```